GlassesSA helps South Australians obtain low-cost glasses or, for those with serious eye conditions, no-cost contact lenses.

 - Pensioner Concession Card

-- Health Care Card or be a person who is listed on a Health Care Card as a qualified dependant
+- Health Care Card (HCC) or be a person who is listed on an HCC as a qualified dependant

 - have been diagnosed with one of the following prescribed medical conditions: